 Background

-Unlike the real student newspaper The Daily Northwestern, contributors to the Chronicle posted articles that apparently received little or no journalistic oversight from VerBruggen or his staff before publication.
-When VerBruggen allowed Bailey to post a rambling defense of his questionable research and ethics, VerBruggen wrote, “To my knowledge, it is the first professor-written article we’ve ever run.
+Unlike the real student newspaper The Daily Northwestern, contributors to the Chronicle posted articles that apparently received little or no journalistic oversight from VerBruggen or staff before publication.
+When VerBruggen allowed Bailey to post a rambling defense of questionable research and ethics, VerBruggen wrote, “To my knowledge, it is the first professor-written article we’ve ever run.
 There are of course conflicts with this setup, especially in that he is both a source and a writer” [emphasis added].
 The Chronicle also listed Bailey as staff.

 “Raw Data”